 Gardasil 9 protects individuals between 9 and 45 years of age against the following cancers:

 In men & women:

 To be considered fully vaccinated, you will need to undergo the complete 3-dose schedule.
 For persons between ages 15 to 45, the second dose is two months after the first dose, and the third dose is six months after the first dose.

 Before opting for the HPV vaccination, our Speedoc doctor will assess your medical history and well-being.
 Do note that these side effects may occur after the vaccination:

 Speedoc’s complete course (3 doses) of Gardasil 9 vaccination is priced at $888.

 Save yourself the hassle of travelling to the clinic and save cost if you get all 3 shots with Speedoc!
-Simply book an appointment and you can easily consult a house call doctor within the privacy of your home.
+Simply book an appointment by clicking on the button below.

 Alternatively, call us at +65 6909 7799 or email us at firstname.lastname@example.org to learn more about the HPV Vaccination and how you can get extra protection today.